patelkeval936/Dating-App/README.md

 * Used Gesture Detector and based on its input of how much user has dragged over screen, updating the position of video and other ui elements

 ### Other :
-* if video supports HLS (http live streaming), then video quality can be changed depending on user internet connection
+* if video supports HLS (http live streaming), then video quality can be changed depending on user internet connection (eg. 480p->720p etc... and vice-versa)
 * Commented link in code can be used to check HLS functionality

 ### Optimisation:
-* can use CloudFront CDN instead of Firebase (where current video is hosted) to achieve event lesser initial loading & caching time
+* can use CloudFront CDN instead of Firebase (where current video is hosted) to achieve lesser initial loading & caching time

 ### Video Specification tested:
 * Mp4
 * HLS videos

-### video size
-* can support 4k videos : as only initial frames will be fetched & loaded on screen first and downloading and caching of video happens on first screen of few MBs

 ### Packages Used:
 better_player